Welcome to Testing Services

 Our office is open Monday-Friday 8:00 AM to 5:00 PM.
 However, appointments are only available between 8:30 AM and 3:00 PM.
 We are closed on weekends and any day the university campus is closed.
 As a rule, a minimum of 24 hours is required for scheduling of tests.
 However, during peak times (e.g. Midterms, Finals, Enrollment) availability may be limited and require additional notice.
 While every effort is made to accommodate testers, scheduling is always subject to staffing and capacity constraints.

-Testers must have a current photo ID.
-Some exams require two forms of ID.
+- Photo ID is required for all testing.
 If you do not have a photo ID you will not be allowed to test.
 Expired ID's are not acceptable.

 The Northeastern State University Office of Testing Services offers assistance in taking exams in a number of areas.

 - Residual ACT - Measures academic readiness and is used for admission to NSU (undergraduate)

 - Advanced Standing/Departmental Exams - Awards credit for knowledge or skill acquired outside of the classroom.

 - CLEP - College Level Examination Program offers the opportunity to earn college credit by exam.